smaurice101/tss_readthedocs/docs/source/kube.rst

 .. important::
    Copy and Paste this YAML file: --solutionnamefile-- - and save it locally.

+   These YML files can also be found on GitHub at: --gityml--

 .. attention::

    MAKE SURE to update any tokens and passwords in the **secrets.yml** file: